DylanD03/Password_Manager/README.md

 ### Prerequisites

-Must install the prerequsite packages before running the Password Manager
+Must install the prerequisite packages before running the Password Manager.

 * Install [Python](https://www.python.org/)

 * Install cryptography package
-* You can do this by opening terminal and running the command below
+* You can do this by opening the terminal and running the command below.
   ```sh
   pip install cryptography
   ```